leolama/PalServer-Git/README.md

 # Pal Server Monitoring with Bash

-My own (probably bad) Bash scripts to start, monitor, backup and restart a PalServer for Palworld (through a terminal)
+My own (probably bad) Bash scripts to start, monitor, backup and restart a PalServer for Palworld (through a command line).
+I shouldn't have to say that this is obviously for fun.

 ## Usage